Lost and Found in Spain

 About The Author

 SUSAN LEWIS SOLOMONT has more than thirty years of experience providing strategic philanthropic counsel to private foundations.
-From 2008 to 2012, she served alongside her husband, Alan Solomont, in Madrid, Spain, where he was appointed as U.S. Ambassador to Spain and Andorra under President Barack Obama.
-She was named International Woman of the Year by FEDEPE, the leading organization for Spanish women executives and directors.
-She holds a bachelor of science degree from Cornell University and a master’s degree in education from Tufts University.
-She has two daughters, Becca and Stephanie, and a cockapoo named Stella Blu, who is the subject of her forthcoming children’s book Stella the Ambassadog.
-Lost and Found In Spain: Tales of an Ambassador’s Wife is her first book.
+She frequently speaks with organizations and groups on topics such as women in business, diplomatic life, travel, and philanthropy.
+In 2013, she was named International Woman of the Year by FEDEPE, the leading organization for female executives and directors in Spain.
+She holds a bachelor’s degree from Cornell University and a master’s degree in education from Tufts University.
+She has two daughters, Becca and Stephanie, and a cockapoo named Stella Blu, who is the subject of her children’s book Stella The Ambassadog.
+Her memoir, Lost and Found In Spain: Tales of an Ambassador’s Wife, focuses on her 2008 to 2012 post at the U.S. Embassy in Madrid, Spain, where her husband, Alan Solomont, served as Ambassador under an appointment by President Barack Obama.

 5.5 × 8.5 in